A Training-Free Style-Personalization via SVD-Based Feature Decomposition: Experiments

-In contrast, DB-LoRA and B-LoRA achieve more balanced performance across both metrics.
+In contrast, DB-LoRA and B-LoRA achieve relatively high scores in prompt fidelity $S_\text{txt}$.
 However, they require additional fine-tuning for each new style reference, which limits scalability in practical applications.
-Moreover, all training-based methods suffer from long inference times, ranging from tens to hundreds of seconds per image, due to iterative denoising or fine-tuning overhead.
-Our method, by contrast, is fully training-free, up to 108$\times$ faster, and achieves competitive results, making it well-suited for real-time and interactive use cases.
+Moreover, all training-based methods suffer from long inference times, ranging from tens to hundreds of seconds per image, due to the overhead of iterative denoising or fine-tuning.
+Our method, by contrast, is fully training-free, up to 195$\times$ faster, and achieves competitive results, making it well-suited for real-time and interactive use cases.
 As illustrated in \figref{fig:qualitative_comparison}, DB-LoRA and B-LoRA tend to better preserve the semantics of the input prompt, reinforcing that $S_{\text{txt}}$ is a reliable indicator of semantic alignment, even when $S_{\text{img}}$ alone may be misleading.
-In contrast, our method consistently maintains a clear separation between content and style, preserving both effectively.
-Despite being the fastest among all compared methods, it achieves a strong balance between prompt fidelity and style fidelity, underscoring its practical advantage for high-quality, real-time style-personalized image generation.
+However, despite their strong prompt adherence, both methods tend to show relatively weaker style fidelity compared to ours, suggesting that the reference style may be only partially reflected in some cases.
+In contrast, our method reliably preserves both the intended content and the reference style.
+Despite being the fastest among all methods, it still achieves a strong balance between prompt fidelity and style fidelity, underscoring its practical advantage for high-quality, real-time style-personalized generation.